stack-of-tasks/pinocchio/README.md

 **Pinocchio** is now at the heart of various robotics software as [Crocoddyl](https://github.com/loco-3d/crocoddyl/tree/devel), an open-source and efficient Differential Dynamic Programming solver for robotics, the [Stack-of-Tasks](http://stack-of-tasks.github.io), an open-source and versatile hierarchical controller framework or the [Humanoid Path Planner](https://humanoid-path-planner.github.io/hpp-doc), an open-source software for Motion and Manipulation Planning.

-If you want to learn more on **Pinocchio** internal behaviors and main features, we invite you to read the related [paper](https://hal-laas.archives-ouvertes.fr/hal-01866228).
+If you want to learn more on **Pinocchio** internal behaviors and main features, we invite you to read the related [paper](https://hal-laas.archives-ouvertes.fr/hal-01866228) and the online [documentation](https://gepettoweb.laas.fr/doc/stack-of-tasks/pinocchio/master/doxygen-html/).

 If you want to directly dive into **Pinocchio**, only one single line is sufficient (assuming you have Conda):